Bluesky-CPS/BlueSkyLoggerCloudBINResearchVer1.0/README.md

  Blue-sky Logger cloud binary execution file Ver1.0
 ===============================================================================================================
     This is Blue-skyLogger server binary.
-We will release a source code version in nearly day.
+I will release a server source code version in nearly day or if you request please contact me directly.
     The server can execute by use "Httpd.sh"

 	$> ./Httpd.sh